-Founded in 2003, 5W Public Relations does perhaps more crisis work in NY than any other New York PR Agency on real core New York issues – ranging from financial shenanigans to the largest police union in New York, the Sergeants Benevolent Association.
+Founded in 2003, 5W Public Relations does perhaps more crisis work than any other New York PR Agency – ranging from financial shenanigans, litigation, corporate takeovers, to the largest police union in New York, the Sergeants Benevolent Association.
 They have represented everyone from major celebrities to executives with litigation issues.

 Nationally, they have handled issues ranging from litigation to political lobbying issues, proxy battles and more – they win, and they vigorously defend their clients.
 They work often with litigation and criminal attorneys to spin the media for their clients.